Public Release for Schools Operating the National School Lunch and Breakfast Program

-The Iowa Department of Education, Bureau of Nutrition and Health Services, announced its policy for free and reduced-price meals for children unable to pay the full price of meals served under the National School Lunch Program, School Breakfast Program and the After-school Care Snack Program.
+The Iowa Department of Education, Bureau of Nutrition and Health Services, has finalized its policy for free and reduced price meals for children unable to pay the full price of meals served under the National School Lunch Program, School Breakfast Program, Special Milk Program and the Afterschool Care Snack Program.

 State and Local school officials have adopted the following family size and income criteria for determining eligibility: